decaporg/decap-cms/.github/ISSUE_TEMPLATE.md

 information within 7 days, we cannot debug your issue and will close it.
 We will, however, reopen it if you later provide the information.

+If you have an issue that can be shown visually, please provide a screenshot or gif of the problem as well.

 ---------------------------------------------------
 BUG REPORT INFORMATION
 ---------------------------------------------------